swiftlang/swift-evolution/proposals/0335-existential-any.md

 let pq2: any P & Q = S() // okay
 ```

-The Swift 6 behavior can be enabled in earlier language modes with the [upcoming feature flag](0362-piecemeal-future-features.md) `ExistentialAny`.
+This behavior can be enabled in earlier language modes with the [upcoming feature flag](0362-piecemeal-future-features.md) `ExistentialAny`.

 ## Detailed design